cicero-data/compactness-stats/README.md

 | Area/Convex Hull | Area/Convex Hull ratio score  |
 | MBC Area | Area of minimum bounding circle of the district in square meters  |
 | Reock | Reock ratio score  |

+Note: all scores were multiplied by 100 for readability.